My Five Favourite Vegan Menopause Supplements

 It’s best to consult with a practitioner to determine the dosage and whether inositol would be suitable for you.

 My favourite inositol brand is actually a blend: Relax Matrix Powder.
 The blend also contains 300 mg of magnesium, which I just spoke about, as well as two amino acids, taurine and L-theanine, and the neurotransmitter GABA, that work synergistically to give you an extra mood boost in addition to all of the other benefits of the inositol.
 Relax Matrix Powder is just dissolved into water and tastes a bit sweet but doesn’t really have a flavour, so it is pretty easy to drink.
 Learn more and purchase here.
+For a US alternative, learn more here.

-Supplement 4: Branched Chain Amino Acids
+Supplement 4: Essential Amino Acids

-BCAAs are usually recommended for athletes, but after perimenopause it may be beneficial to supplement them.
+EAAs are usually recommended for athletes, but after perimenopause it may be beneficial to supplement them.
 As we get older we lose our ability to absorb protein and a supplement can help boost that absorption.

 Leucine is the main amino acid responsible for muscle growth.
 Menopausal changes cause muscle tissue to catabolize or break down at an increased rate.
 Leucine helps stop this catabolic process and helps maintain muscle tissue.